-151.166(C)(2)(b) Loading areas located between a public street and the principal building on the parcel shall be paved.
+151.166(C)(2)(b) Loading areas located between a public street an improved street and the principal building on the parcel shall be paved.

 Summary: Revise graphic to reflect 3 plant unit standards and delete extraneous reference to height of nonresidential structure.